Austin-Sparks.net

 We have already shown the great context of this leadership; the context of specific vocation.
 It was the context of

-The complement of redemption
+The Complement of Redemption

 There had been the great "Out".
 Now there was to be the great "In".
 There had been the tremendous fact of redemption.
 Now there was to be the purpose of it.